Affordable 9-Inning Summer Baseball in Northern Virginia

 How does Legion compare to travel baseball?

 Legion is a strong fit for families who want serious baseball, full-game reps, community-based teams, and better overall value.
-It is not trying to imitate every showcase model; it is a different and often smarter summer option.
+It does not try to imitate every showcase model; it gives the right player a different and often smarter summer option.

 Northern Virginia Summer Baseball Teams